elaineezhu/PETS2025/README.md

     - Chromedriver (managed by SeleniumBase for compatibility).
     - All required Python packages from `requirements.txt`.

 Reviewers can simply boot the VM and navigate to `/home/pets2025/Desktop/PETS2025` to access and execute the artifact.
+For executing artifact on your system, please refer to [This Section](https://github.com/elaineezhu/PETS2025/blob/main/README.md#experiments) for more details on how to install dependencies.

 ### Estimated Time and Storage Consumption